-- Parents will be informed that a red card has been issued and consequences given.
+- Class teachers must inform parents that a red card has been issued and consequences given.

-- Should a child receive a red card more than once in a half term period, parents will be asked to attend school, meet with the class teacher and/or Headteacher and discuss strategies for improving behaviour, further consequences and next steps.
+- If a child receives a red card more than once in a half term period, parents will be asked to attend school, meet with the class teacher and/or Headteacher and discuss strategies for improving behaviour, further consequences and next steps.

 Rewarding Good Behaviour

 We want to recognise the majority of children who are consistently following the ‘Good to Be Green Code’.
-There are two ways in which this will happen:
+There are lots of ways in which this will happen:

 - Verbal Praise and encouragement

 - Stickers for their personal sticker card / A2 chart in Foundation Phase.
 The card is their own responsibility (if lost a new empty card given).
 A full sticker card will be rewarded with privilege time.

 - Good to be Green Prizes at discretion of class teacher.